Notes on going cycling in Florida

 You’ll have to decide what works best for you, but for what it’s worth, here’s what we did those years when we used to drive to Florida.
 We generally favoured the second route (see map) because it’s a little more relaxing and scenic.

 We usually took 2.5 days to drive to the Siesta Key.
 The first day was our longest.
 We tried to make it all the way to Troutville (exit 150B) or Roanoke (exits 146 & 143) on the I-81 in the southern part of Virginia (a distance of about 1175 km or 730 miles).
 Our second day was a little shorter, and we tried to make it to the Brunswick area in Georgia (exits 38 & 36 on I-95), or maybe even to a motel just inside the Florida border (a distance of about 840 km or 522 miles).
-This left about 525 km (325 miles), or a 5 hour drive for our final day.
+This left about 525 km (325 miles), or a five hour drive for our final day.
 This schedule put us in the Siesta Key area by early afternoon on the third day.
 This gave us enough time to buy groceries (usually at the Walmart on Clark Rd), before taking possession of our rental property when it became available around 3 o’clock in the afternoon.

 Why take 2.5 days instead of 2 days?
 If we did it in 2 days, we would have arrived very late at night, and would not have made very much use of our rental unit during the first day.
 We would also end up using part of the next day to settle in, and do some groceries shopping.
 Moreover, if we unexceptedly had to extend our trip by a third day because of bad weather, or because we were simply tired, we would have had to pay a motel while our place in Siesta Kay sat empty.

-For our return trip, we tried to make it back to Ottawa in two days, usually with one overnight stop around the Hillsville area (exit 14 on the I-77 in Virginia).
+For our return trip, we usually tried to make it back to Ottawa in two days, with one overnight stop around the Hillsville area (exit 14 on the I-77 in Virginia).
 We always kept the option open for extending our return trip by a third day in case we got tired or hit some bad weather.

 When looking for a place to eat or stay when driving to Florida, you’ll generally find a cluster of restaurants and inexpensive to moderately priced hotel/motels at most major exits along the Interstate highways.
 You can usually count on the restaurants staying open until 9:00 or 10:00 pm.
 With a coupon and/or a little haggling, expect to pay $49 to $59 dollars for an inexpensive motel (such Super 8) on most weekday nights.
 Add $10 for weekend prices.
 (All prices as of 2017, and in US dollars.)
 It should be fairly easy to find a room without a reservation on weekdays, but it’s probably a good idea to book in advance Friday to Sunday, especially if you plan to check in later in the evening.